 I missed the big drama.
-As soon as I left, Irene got home from school.
+As soon as I left, Imogen got home from school.

 School sent home her report card to be signed.
 She got a “D” in, well, everything.
 Mom transformed into a vicious weremother.

-She screamed at Irene and sent her to her room to think about her priorities.
+She screamed at Imogen and sent her to her room to think about her priorities.

 Helen must have known the explosion was coming.
 She stayed after school to hang out with the barista, Khaleed McClendon.
 I think she may have a bit of a thing for him.